What Are Their Main Differences?

 means not one of the two options.
 In fact, 'neither' has different meanings and it can be used in different situations, because it has different grammatical functions, but in general, the meaning is none out of a group of two.

 "Which car do you buy?
 The blue one or the red one?" "

 means not any of the options (more than two options).
 In fact, it is obvious that there are more than two options in a group, and using 'none' means we are not referring to even one of them.

 "What would you have, a bowl of soup, French fries, or steaks?" "

 Are They Used With Singular or Plural Verbs?

 (as the subject) is always used with a singular verb.
-However, sometimes in daily spoken English, you might hear 'neither' used with plural verbs, but it is technically wrong and the correct form is to use a singular verb with 'neither'.
+However, sometimes in everyday English, you might hear 'neither' used with plural verbs, but it is technically wrong and the correct form is to use a singular verb with 'neither.'